RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 By contrast, if you are required to repeat some computation until some condition is met, as we did in the two problems above, you'll need a ``while`` loop.

 As we noted before, the former case is called a **definite iteration** --- we have definite bounds for what is needed.
 The latter case is called an **indefinite iteration** --- we are not sure how many iterations we'll need.
-For an indefinite iteration, it is generally impossible to determine the maximum number of times the loop might run!
+For an indefinite iteration, it is generally impossible to determine the maximum number of times the loop might run.